SAN Applications In High Throughput Data Services

 SAN Applications in High Performance Computing (HPC):

 High-performance computing relies on powerful infrastructure to perform complex calculations and simulations.
 SAN offers high-speed data transfer and parallel access to storage resources, making it an ideal choice for HPC environments.
-SAN provides the necessary bandwidth and low latency required to meet the stringent performance requirements of scientific research, financial modeling, weather forecasting, and other computationally intensive applications.
+It provides the necessary bandwidth and low latency required to meet the stringent performance requirements of scientific research, financial modeling, weather forecasting, and other computationally intensive applications.

 SAN for Video Streaming and Content Delivery Networks (CDNs):